What is Investors in Families?

 - Support from IIF associates as settings work towards accreditation

-- Access to the members-only website where our library of effective practice has been developed
+- Access to the members-only website where our Library of Effective Practice has been developed

 - A newsletter with up to date information on working with families to improve educational outcomes

-- The opportunity to attend regular seminars covering topical issues and showcasing effective practice
+- The opportunity to attend regular seminars covering topical issues and showcasing effective practice (currently all held virtually)

-- Places at the annual IIF conference
+- Places at the annual IIF Conference – when we are able to resume

 If the membership cost is not paid annually then the setting will lose it’s right to retain their IIF membership and benefits and therefore any future re-accreditations due.